- 11 shares

-I hope it goes without saying that typos, misspellings and grammatical errors in your job search personal marketing materials (LinkedIn profile, resume, biography, etc.) reflect badly on you as a candidate.
+I hope it goes without saying that grammar and spelling errors in your executive job search marketing materials (LinkedIn profile, resume, biography, etc.) and email communications reflect badly on you as a candidate.

 Such errors can actually tarnish your personal brand.

 Surely, it’s no surprise that candidates demonstrating a strong grasp of the English language are more desirable.
-People assume they’ll be better communicators and leaders on the job.
+People assume they’ll be better written and verbal communicators and leaders on the job.

 But we all make mistakes.
 Prevalent typos like “manger” for “manager” plague all of us, and should be forgiven, right?

 Diligent proofreading for grammar and spelling errors is a must.

 All of your job search content should be error-free.
 Before posting your LinkedIn and other online profiles, and sending out your resume accompanied by email messages, look them over very carefully.

 And don’t rely on Spell Check.
 The “manger” for “manager” flub will pass right through it, for instance.
 And pay close attention to typos in your contact info, for obvious reasons.